rdadolf/dnnamo/docs/dev/loaders.md

 Loaders are bits of code that take in the location or name of a network and return a corresponding Dnnamo model object.
 Depending on the loader and the implementation of the model, this object might be one of several [model types](/dev/models/index.html#types-of-models).

-# Common
+# Common Loaders

 ### `RunpyLoader`

 RunpyLoader loads a model by running a Python function.
 Specifically, it imports either a file or a package and looks for the special function `__dnnamo_loader__`.
-This function should take no arguments and return a instance of a subclass of `dnnamo.core.model.BaseModel`.
+This function should take no arguments and return a instance of a subclass of `dnnamo.core.model.DnnamoModel`.

 Required arguments: